autolab-project/autolab/docs/index.rst

 Welcome to Autolab's documentation!
 ===================================

-Autolab is a python package dedicated for scientific experiments automation.
+Autolab is a python package dedicated for scientific experiments control and automation.

 This package provides a set of drivers to communicate with scientific laboratory instruments in a user-friendly and straightforward way.
 The general control of these instruments can be done easily, either by command-line or through a graphical user interface (GUI).
-The GUI also contains useful tools to automate a scientific experiment, such as the monitoring in time of a variable, or a scan of a parameter with the execution of a custom recipe.
+The GUI also contains useful tools to automate a scientific experiment, such as the monitoring in time of a variable, or the scan of a parameter with the execution of a custom recipe.

-This is an example of basic instrument interaction by command-line:
+This is an example of basic instrument interaction by command-line in Python:

 .. code-block:: python